Top 10 Programming Languages to Learn in 2026

 Best for: Web development (both sides), full-stack apps, enterprise software

-I'm grouping these because in 2026, writing serious JavaScript without TypeScript feels like driving without a seatbelt.
-You can do it.
-You probably shouldn't.
+I'm treating these as one entry because in 2026, writing serious JavaScript without TypeScript is like driving without a seatbelt — allowed, ill-advised.

 // Modern JavaScript with optional chaining and nullish coalescing